sigp/lighthouse/book/src/faq.md

 If the reason for the error message is caused by no. 1 above, you may want to look further.
 If the execution engine is out of sync suddenly, it is usually caused by ungraceful shutdown.
 The common causes for ungraceful shutdown are:
 - Power outage.
 If power outages are an issue at your place, consider getting a UPS to avoid ungraceful shutdown of services.
 - The service file is not stopped properly.
 To overcome this, make sure that the process is stop properly, e.g., during client updates.
 - Out of memory (oom) error.
 This can happen when the system memory usage has reached its maximum and causes the execution engine to be killed.
 When this occurs, the log file will show `Main process exited, code=killed, status=9/KILL`.
 You can also run `sudo journalctl -a --since "18 hours ago" | grep -i "killed process` to confirm that the execution client has been killed due to oom.
-If you are using geth as the execution client, a short term solution is to reduce the resources used, for example: (1) reduce the cache by adding the flag `--cache 2048` (2) connect to less peers using the flag `--maxpeers 10`.
+If you are using geth as the execution client, a short term solution is to reduce the resources used, for example: (1) reduce the cache by adding the flag `--cache 2048` (2) connect to fewer peers using the flag `--maxpeers 10`.
 If the oom occurs rather frequently, a long term solution is to increase the memory capacity of the computer.